cropsini2137/HR-Data-Analytics/README.md

 scipy==1.9.3
 scikit-learn==1.1.3

-The dataset contains survey responses from individuals about their skills and competencies.
-It includes the following key columns:
+The dataset size is 37 columns, 59 rows.
+It contains survey responses from individuals about their skills and competencies.
+It includes columns that can be further grouped into categories as such:
 - `Programming: Python, R, Bash, CLI`
 - `Data Science: ML / NLP / AI`
 - `Cloud platforms: AWS / Azure / GCP`